JumpsecLabs/PrintNightmare/PrintNightmarePCAPAnalysis.md

 You can find the [PCAP on this github here](attacker_side.pcapng).
 Please check the hash matches when you download `3be6c0b1a002ae1951634627e9c7e2cd2c806c8c457b513ed605f8eade4d08d6`

+I re-created the re-creation.
+So the usernames and filenames are different, but that is the only difference!

 ### Post continued

 The infosec community has been busy dissecting the PrintNightmare exploit.
 There are now variations of the exploit that can have various impacts on a target machine.